hperezc/Proyecto_Meseri/README.md

 ### 🌐 Live Demo

-You can see a live demonstration of the application at:
+You can access the application at:
 [https://meseri-app.onrender.com](https://meseri-app.onrender.com)

 ### 📞 Contact